Welcome to your manager’s guide to all things contractors!

-The Society’s contractor management process requires managers to review whether an extension to the current contract is appropriate, and then submit either an extension request or termination form depending on the decision.
-If the contractor is being terminated, follow the Contractor Termination Process.
+We require managers to review whether an extension to the current contract is appropriate for the contractor and then submit either an extension request.

 Click here to access the Contractor Contract Extensions document

-The Society’s contractor management process requires all contractors to be terminated from the IFS system before contract end date.
+We require all contractors to be terminated from the IFS system before the contract end date.

 Once you have made the decision to terminate a contractor, follow the Contractor Termination Process.

-Click here to access the Contractor Terminations process document.
+Click here to access the Terminations process document.